A King's Justice

-"Brother, what are you doing?
+"Brother, what are you doing?!
 We are men of God, of Peace…..how did you know how that was to be mounted?"
 Brother Hroald was a better sort than Brother Leopold.
-Brother Timothy was ignoring everyone by this time; he was concentrating upon his task.
+Brother Timothy was ignoring everyone by this time; he was concentrating on his task.

 "You are men of God; to this Monastery you must be faithful.
 You would best consider this to be a matter of faith, for you would not understand the truth of this matter."
 The last sentence was spoken with the same icy chill as Michel only recently heard.